asurati/wip.src/content/post/2021-11-08-g73-nv4b-demo-fan-ctrl.md

 The speed of the fan is controlled by PWM signals.

-The duty cycle of PWM wave is the fraction of the period during which the signal is active; the fan is supposed to set its speed according to that fraction.
+The duty cycle of a PWM wave is the fraction of its period during which the signal is active; the fan is supposed to set its speed according to that fraction.
 But notice (ON/OFF Data) that the polarity of the corresponding GPIO pin is reversed; the fan sets its speed according to the fraction of period